 Those similar properties are often referred to as commercial real estate comps.

-Today, real estate comps are among the most valuable research pieces in the industry.
+Today, commercial real estate comps are amongst the most valuable research pieces in the industry.
 Finding them, however, has always been a weighty, time-consuming process.

-We’re going to show you that, with Reonomy, finding valuable comparables for commercial real estate can be simple and quick—and you can start pairing them with your existing expertise to start winning new business today.
+We’re going to show you that, with Reonomy’s powerful property intelligence, finding valuable comparables for commercial real estate can be simple and quick—and you can start pairing them with your existing expertise to start winning new business today.